 Australian and Indonesian authorities have cooperated closely to detect and deter terrorist attacks in Indonesia since the 2002 Bali bombings.
 Our counter-terrorism cooperation now involves a wide range of partnerships in law enforcement, legal framework development, criminal justice, counter-terrorism financing, countering violent extremism, defence, transport and border security, intelligence, and the security of chemical, biological, radiological, nuclear and explosive materials.

-In October 2022, Australia and Indonesia jointly commemorated the 20th anniversary of the Bali Bombings.
+In October 2022, Australia and Indonesia jointly commemorated the 20th anniversary of the Bali Bombings, and in October 2025 Australia commemorated the 20th anniversary of the 2005 Bali bombings.
 A renewal of the Memorandum of Understanding (MoU) on Counter Terrorism and Violent Extremism was signed in September 2021.
 The MoU is supported by regular Australia-Indonesia Counter-Terrorism Consultations, last held in Canberra on 14 September 2023.

 Combatting people smuggling cooperation